Athlon007/MOP/README.md

 MOP (Modern Optimization Plugin) is currently the ultimate performance enchancing project for My Summer Car.
 It is partially based off of [KruFPS](https://github.com/Krutonium/KruFPS), but optimized for even more performance.
 It is also the only mod, that includes [occlusion culling](https://en.wikipedia.org/wiki/Hidden-surface_determination#Occlusion_culling) feature, that aims to improve the performance even more on low-end computers!

+The only FPS improver mod, that does all of this without any user interaction!
+No need to remember keybinds and select what things you want to disable at the time!

 ## Performance

 MOP aims for the maximum performance.
 Compared to KruFPS, it has the object loading lag reduced to minimum.